Blog/Scraping XDA Forums

 Scraping XDA Forums

 A while back I was looking for a solution to a problem I was having with installing a specific Magisk Module to my Android phone.
 I'm pretty n00b at Android rooting and I was having a hard time looking for solutions on XDA Forums, which is when I had the idea of building a RAG chatbot for XDA Forums.
-This meant I would have to obtain all of hte posts on the forum.
-Overall, this was a fun experience and I got to scrape about 6M pages and 68M posts off the forum and found a security vulnerability in the API.
+This meant I would have to obtain all of the posts on the forum.
+In the end, I ended up scraping about 6M pages and 68M posts off the forum and found a security vulnerability in the API.
 In this post, I will go over how I did it and what I learned in the process.

 Stage 1: Basic HTML Scrape with SQLite